-Our satellite services segment provides satellite-based high-speed broadband services to consumers, enterprises, commercial airlines and mobile broadband customers both in the United States and abroad.
+Our satellite services segment uses our proprietary technology platform to provide satellite-based high-speed broadband services with multiple applications to consumers, enterprises and mobile broadband customers (including commercial airlines and maritime vessels) both in the United States and abroad.
 Our Viasat Internet and Viasat Business Internet fixed broadband services offer high-speed, high-quality broadband internet access.
-We also offer high-speed internet and other in-flight services for a growing number of commercial aircraft.
-Our satellite services business also provides a platform for the provision of network management services to domestic and international satellite service providers.
+For commercial aircraft, we offer high-speed internet and other in-flight services, including our wireless in-flight entertainment (W-IFE) platform.
+Our Community and Urban Wi-Fi hotspot services provide satellite-powered Wi-Fi to rural, suburban and urban areas in a number of countries in the Americas.